Why Do We Tend To Overlook Symptoms Of Depression In Elderly

 India Has Higher Number of Elderly with Depression

 According to the WHO, 21.9% of the elderly population in India suffers from depression.
 This statistic is significantly higher for India as opposed to the general world population, which has a depression rate of 7% in the older people.
-Since this age group tends to deal with multiple health concerns at the same time, it is vital to pay attention to the signs of mental illnesses, specifically depression, and offer support.
+Depressing in old age is more common than we think, since this age group tends to deal with multiple health concerns at the same time, it is vital to pay attention to the signs of mental illnesses and offer support.

 For example poor sleep, loss of appetite or memory loss are a few symptoms of mental illnesses that can also be caused by physical illnesses like thyroid problem, heart disease, arthritis or dementia.